victorlapin/BTCantinaMissions/README.md

 (electronics contracts).
 Use it for regional/location flavor.

-Destroy-units targets should be things the player can identify in combat by sight (unit type, weight class, recognizable archetype like carriers) — internal spawn markers such as `unit_indirectFire` are invisible to players and make frustrating jobs.
+Destroy-units targets should be things the player can identify in combat by sight (unit type, weight class, recognizable archetype like carriers).
+A tag's display name is controllable: add a `DisplayNameTagOverrides` entry in `settings.json` to map any specific tag to a proper human-readable name (unlisted tags fall back to automatic humanization of the tag id).
+That fixes what the **board** says — but the player still has to recognize the target on the field, so purely internal spawn markers such as `unit_indirectFire` remain frustrating targets even with a pretty name.

 Reward collections are vanilla `ItemCollectionDef` CSVs (`packs/<Pack>/rewards/`;
 `rewards/` in the installed mod) — `id, type, count, weight`.
 A roll grants one weighted-random entry per